kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 [release-management-url]: https://app.slack.com/client/T09NY5SBT/CJH2GBF7Y
 [example-release-thread]: https://kubernetes.slack.com/archives/CJH2GBF7Y/p1600247891103600

-Once mock and nomock runs are complete, data about the jobs launched must be collected in the issue.
+Once the release runs are complete (nomock only for patch releases, mock and nomock for all other release types), data about the jobs launched must be collected in the issue.
 These are assembled in a table and correspond to the `Collect metrics, links...` check mark.